Process Safety

 Pre-screening when investing in equipment

 We perform process safety assessments before plant construction to ensure safety, not only when establishing new plants or expanding plants but also when modifying or dismantling plants.
 Based on our pre-inspection standards for capital investment, we conduct pre-installation safety inspections and pre-trial safety inspections before starting actual operation to confirm safety of new or modified equipment of a certain size or larger.
-The inspection system is applied not only in Japan, but also outside of Japan.
+The inspection system is also applied outside of Japan.
+Safety assessment is performed as part of the pre-investment inspection.
+Ranks are assigned based on the degree of hazard, with methods such as HAZOP* utilized in the risk assessment of high risk facilities.

 - *HAZOP